yozlet/stretchy/README.md

 Stretchy is still in early development, so it does not yet support the full feature set of the [Elasticsearch API](http://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl.html).
 It does support fairly basic queries in an ActiveRecord-ish style.

+### Documentation

+See [the Stretchy docs on rubydocs](http://www.rubydoc.info/gems/stretchy) for fairly detailed documentation on the API.
+Specifically, you'll probably want the docs for [Stretchy Clauses](http://www.rubydoc.info/gems/stretchy/Stretchy/Clauses/Base), which make up the basis of the query builder.

 ### Configuration

 ```ruby